 Yes.
 All hemp-derived CBD oils are legal under federal law.
 And the U.S. Postal Service has affirmed that it is legal to ship CBD oils across state lines using the USPS.11

 Buying CBD oil online is often safer than shopping retail because it is easier to do online research of reviews and test results before purchasing than it is in a physical store.
 Trustworthy online CBD retailers, like Cornbread Hemp, provide detailed third-party lab results for every batch of their products on their websites.

-Why would someone from Illinois want to buy CBD oil online when they can walk into a legal marijuana dispensary?
+Why would someone from Illinois want to buy full spectrum CBD oil for sale online when they can walk into a legal marijuana dispensary?
 Because there’s one thing that you can’t find in any legal cannabis dispensary: the USDA organic seal.
 For many people, the USDA organic seal carries a lot of weight.
 But because high-THC cannabis is still illegal under federal law, the only cannabis products allowed to be USDA certified organic is hemp-derived CBD oils, like the ones made by Cornbread Hemp.

 Illinois CBD Laws: Conclusion